Today is 12th February, not 1st April. Sadly this is NOT an April Fool's story.

 Couldn't they have just spray-paint some turtles?*

 A number of Brits have responded with a range of *responses on the York Press website and via social media.
-They range from the increduluous, to reasoned posts explaining the impact of balloon releases, to suggestions that are as equally mad as this balloon release.
+They range from the incredulous, to reasoned posts explaining the impact of balloon releases, to suggestions that are as equally mad as this balloon release.

 ...sponsored bat gassing...*

-Understandably the adults have been lobbying Quartz Travel pointing out that a mass balloon release is not an optimal solution and only adds to the chronic problem.
+Understandably, the adults have been lobbying Quartz Travel pointing out that a mass balloon release is not an optimal solution and only adds to the chronic problem.
 Quartz Travel's response has been to close all remarks on their social media feeds and quote the NABAS guidelines.

 ...a Badger baiting afternoon for orphaned kids...*

 The guidelines contain a lot of data that is wholly inaccurate.
 Here's just one example.
 "Results from this study indicate that the decomposition time for balloons is about the same rate as an oak leaf (6 months)."
 Talk to any arboriculturist and they will confirm that an oak leaf is a very robust leaf.
-It will take at least 3 - 4 years for an oak leaf to full compost.
-A latex balloon can take years to break down into small pieces, ie micro plastic.
+It will take at least 3 - 4 years for an oak leaf to fully compost.
+A latex balloon can take years to break down into small pieces, ie microplastic.
 At any point, it can be eaten by, or entangle an animal.

 ...maybe electric wheelchair fox hunting...*